 When you’re first starting out with LiquidPlanner, it can feel a bit like you’re taking your hands off the wheel.

 Typically, project schedules are built out by charting planned start and finish dates and working backward to adhere to that plan as much as possible.
-LiquidPlanner turns this around by factoring in the realities that projects face and calculating these dates for you.
+LiquidPlanner turns this around by factoring in the realities that projects face and calculating these start and finish dates for you.

 While these are the primary factors that define a project plan in LiquidPlanner, there are a few other tools that allow you to fine-tune and define when work will be happening.